Tristanputra2119/Admin-Kopibaliku/Update.md

 # Update 20 August 2025
 Remake Menu bar in nova, and changing the icon in laravel nova, adding new features to make statistics and new improvements

+# Update 21 August 2025
+Removing Monthly Statistics, Soon adding new one